apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

 - **Add parameter settings for shell task:**

-1. Fill in the "`Node Name`", "`Description`" and "`Script`" fields;
+1. Fill in the `Node Name`, `Description` and `Script` fields;
 2. Check “`Normal`” for “`Run Flag`”.
 If “`Prohibit Execution`” is checked, the task will not execute when the workflow runs;
-3. Select "`Task Priority`": when the number of worker threads is insufficient, high priority tasks will execute first in the execution queue, and tasks with the same priority will execute in the order of first in, first out;
+3. Select `Task Priority`: when the number of worker threads is insufficient, high priority tasks will execute first in the execution queue, and tasks with the same priority will execute in the order of first in, first out;
 4. Timeout alarm (optional): check the timeout alarm, timeout failure, and fill in the "timeout period".
 When the task execution time exceeds **timeout period**, an alert email will send and the task timeout fails;
 5. Resources (optional).
 Resources are files create or upload in the `Resource Center -> File Management` page.
 For example, the file name is `test.sh`, and the command to call the resource in the script is `sh test.sh`;
 6. Customize parameters (optional);
-7. Click the "`Confirm Add`" button to save the task settings.
+7. Click the `Confirm Add` button to save the task settings.

 - **Set dependencies between tasks:** Click the plus sign on the right of the task node to connect the task; as shown in the figure below, task Node_B and task Node_C execute in parallel, When task Node_A finished execution, tasks Node_B and Node_C will execute simultaneously.